- The do’s and don’ts of eating while expecting

 DON’T: Stick with the same five meals all pregnancy long.

 DO: Eat a wide variety of dishes from different cultures

 This may seem like common sense, but “pregnancy brain” makes it easy to forget to drink enough water.
-As I previously mentioned, I suggest that you have smaller meals throughout the day (rather than 3 large ones).
-If you drink a glass of water with each of your six meals that already covers 6 of your 8 recommended glasses of water for the day.
+If you drink a glass of water with each of your smaller meals that already covers up to 6 of your 8 recommended glasses of water for the day.
 You can also download an app for your phone to remind you when to drink water.
-You can even EAT your water – think about fruits like watermelon, apples and pears.
+You can even EAT your water – think about fruits like watermelon, cucumber apples and pears.
 Almost 90% of the content is water so you satisfy your hunger and thirst at the same time.

 DON’T: Have processed juices or soda when thirsty.

 DO: Drink at least 8 glasses of water every day.

 Indulge once in awhile.

 It’s no secret that pregnancy can cause overwhelming cravings.
 If you’re walking past a bakery and dying for a cookie, go for it!
 I know it seems crazy to encourage pregnant women to splurge, but I have to quickly follow it up with in moderation.
 An indulgence once a week is perfectly fine but try to keep it in check.